 The Company currently has two exploration licenses in Greenland, the Sarfartoq EL (2010/40) and the Pingasut EL (2013/01) and one exploitation license, the Naajat EL (2015/39).
-In 2014, Hudson was granted license renewals on the Naajat and Sarfartog EL's.
+In 2014, Hudson was granted license renewals on the Naajat and Sarfartoq EL's.
 Prior to that, in 2012, Hudson was granted two license renewals.
-The Sarfartog EL was amended to include portions of the Nalussivik, Sarfartuup Qulaa, Sarfartog Valley and Arnanganeq exploration licenses as well as annex portions of the Sarfartoq EL and add additional ground that extends the license area to the fjord.
+The Sarfartoq EL was amended to include portions of the Nalussivik, Sarfartuup Qulaa, Sarfartoq Valley and Arnanganeq exploration licenses as well as annex portions of the Sarfartoq EL and add additional ground that extends the license area to the fjord.
 The total area was reduced from 1,351 sq. km. to approximately 687 sq. km.
 As a result of the application, five previous licenses will be incorporated into one new Sarfartoq EL that is focused on the rare earth project.
 In 2013, the license area was further reduced to 92 sq. km.
 This reduced the exploration burden on the area while still maintaining 100% interest in the Sarfartoq Carbonatite Complex.
 The Naajat EL was renewed in 2013 for its industrial mineral potential for exploration years 11 and 12 and the license area was reduced from 190 sq. km. to approximately 96 sq. km.
 The Naajat EL includes the White Mountain Anorthosite Project ("White Mountain").
 In 2014, Hudson began the process of converting the Naajat exploration license into an exploitation license.
 This was completed in September 2015.

-In addition, Hudson applied for and was granted a non-exclusive prospecting license for the west coast of Greenland.
-The license allows the Company to prospect ground outside of its existing 3 licenses.
-In the event that Hudson wishes to apply for a future exploration license on additional areas, funds expended from the prospecting can be carried over to the new license area.
+In addition, Hudson was previously granted a 5-year non-exclusive prospecting license for the west coast of Greenland.
+This type of license allowed the Company to prospect ground outside of its existing licenses.
+In the event that Hudson wished to apply for a future exploration license on additional areas, funds expended from the prospecting could be carried over to the new license area.
+Since Hudson is focused on developing the White Mountain project, this licence was allowed to lapse on December 31, 2016.